 In some phase 2 and all phase 3 clinical trials, patients are assigned to groups that receive different treatments.

 The assignments are made randomly, usually by a computer, so that neither the researchers nor the patient knows which group the person is in.
 In the most basic trial design, one group receives the new treatment.
-This group is called the.
+This group is called the In a treatment clinical trial, the group that receives the new treatment being studied.
 The other group receives the current standard therapy.
-This group is called the .
+This group is called the In a clinical trial, the group that does not receive the new treatment being studied.

 When are placebos used in clinical trials?